gosia-majewska/gosia-majewska.github.io/_pages/about.md

 ---

 My name is Gosia Majewska and I am a [PhD candidate](https://www.tse-fr.eu/people/gosia-majewska) at the Toulouse School of Economics.
-I am a health and industrial organization economist, with a particular interest in the pharmaceutical industry.
+I am a health and empirical industrial organization economist, with a particular interest in the pharmaceutical industry.
+I am interested in applied microeconomics, empirical industrial organization, and competition policy.

 **I am on the 2022/2023 job market and available for interviews.**